 IAS YP Outreach worker

 Lindsey is supporting with the ISAP children and young persons consultation activities.
 She has level 1 legal training and is supporting young people in the settings they choose to attend at evenings and weekends.

 IAS is based in COG nursery.

 The staff at IAS are supported by the business manager, Annette Dodd.
 We also have two volunteer receptionists, Ailsa Pearcey and Victoria Dodd.

-We have a very good working relationship with Bolton Parent Carer Consortium, and Kidz2gether charity, who support us with some of the work that we do.
+We work alongside Bolton Parent Carer Consortium, and Kidz2gether charity, who support us with the work that we do.